c006/yii2-alias-url/README.md

 Now `/abc` will display `site/about`

-Note private can have a query string.
+Note private can have a dynamic query string.
 >
     public => abc
     private => site/about?id=123